top of page

 Hard paste porcelain, lead glaze, printed, enamel, and gilded decoration. c.
 1817-1820.
 The partnership of Dagoty and Honoré.
 Philadelphia Museum of Art.

-Porcelain fills with bulked Hxtal and inpainting with an airbrush.
+Loss compensation with bulked Hxtal and inpainting with an airbrush.

 bottom of page